Foods for body and mind: new research

 Ask any ridiculously healthy person what their secret is, and they’ll likely tell you it’s all about consistency.
 While that might sound a tad dull, it’s also true.
-Eating well most of the time is always going to bring you more benefits than the occasional juice cleanse or handful of multivitamins.
+Eating well most of the time is always going to bring you more benefits than the occasional juice cleanse or handful of pills.
 Nutrition scientists have been telling us this for years, and just in case we weren’t paying attention, they keep coming up with new evidence to prove it.
-Below, we’ve shared some of the latest nutritional advice well worth heeding, along with one rather dubious claim that – while tempting to believe – is clearly too good to be true.
+Below, we’ve outlined the latest advice on the best foods for body and mind.
+Just for fun, we also share one rather dubious claim that – while tempting to believe – is clearly too good to be true.

 Dairy good news